akamai/terraform-provider-akamai/docs/data-sources/iam_groups.md

 The following arguments are supported:

-* `get_actions` - (optional, bool) When enabled, the response includes information about actions such as "edit" or "delete"
+* `actions` - (optional, bool) When enabled, the response includes information about actions such as "edit" or "delete"

 ## Attributes Reference